 Ellen Baca, Lehigh Valley Resource Coordinator

 Ellen Baca joined the EFEPA as the Lehigh Valley Coordinator in September 2008.
-As a parent of 2 autistic children, Ellen has many years of experience advocating for effective support and services for the disability community.
+As a parent of two children with autism, Ellen has many years of experience advocating for effective support and services for the disability community.

 Ellen earned her BA in Business Management from Desales University in 1987.
-Ellen, her husband Mike, and 3 children live in Coopersburg.
+Ellen, her husband Mike, and three children live in Coopersburg.
 She likes to golf but never seems to have the time!

 Susan Bolno, Adult Resource Coordinator